 Gallstone disease (cholelithiasis) is highly prevalent, but most cases are asymptomatic.

-Common risk factors include older age, female sex and pregnancy, obesity, rapid weight loss, drugs, and a family history.
+Common risk factors include older age, female sex and pregnancy, obesity, rapid weight loss, drugs, and a family history of gallstones.

 Abdominal ultrasound provides effective diagnostic imaging.